mcinglis/c-style/readme.md

 bool Trie_has( Trie, char const * );
 ```

-Also, only make constant the pointees of struct members, not the struct members themselves.
+Also, only `const` the *pointees* of struct members, not the struct members themselves.
 For example, if any of your struct members should be assignable to a string literal, give that member the type `char const *`.
-Qualifying other members with const turns all variables of that struct into a const, and that [hurts](http://stackoverflow.com/questions/9691404/how-to-initialize-const-in-a-struct-in-c-with-malloc) more than helps.
+Qualifying the members with `const` [hurts](http://stackoverflow.com/questions/9691404/how-to-initialize-const-in-a-struct-in-c-with-malloc) more than helps.
+Users can just make their own variables `const` if they need that.

-`const` for return-type pointees also tends to harm the flexibility of your interface.
-It's generally best to leave `const` to the declarations.
-Think carefully when making return types `const`.
+I generally only make return-type pointees `const` if I need to, and after careful consideration.
+This can harm the flexibility of your interface, so watch out.

 Finally, never use typecasts or pointers to get around `const` qualifiers.
-If the variable isn't constant, don't make it one, or if the variable is constant, apply qualifiers as needed.
+If the variable isn't constant, don't make it one.

-#### Always put `const` on the right, like `*`, and read types right-to-left
+#### Always put `const` on the right and read types right-to-left

 ``` c
 const char * word;              // Bad: not as const-y as it can be